-Table 3.1 verifies these MR's on a 100-foot span as calculated through the EXCEL spreadsheet program's line-girder analysis.
+The MRs given at the bottom of Table 3.1 for this 100-foot span are calculated from line-girder analysis.
 The equation shown in Figure 3.8 can be easily programmed into a spreadsheet and utilized for span lengths between 24 and 170 feet.
 It is important to remember that the Equation shown in Figure 3.8 is valid only for simple span bridges.
-The 1.333 multiplier, however, that converts MR's between H15 and H20 vehicles and HS15 and HS20 vehicles is valid for all MR's calculated on any structure.
+The 1.333 multiplier, however, that converts MRs between H15 and H20 vehicles and HS15 and HS20 vehicles is valid for all MRs calculated on any structure.
 This is true because the number and spacing of axles for each H-series and HS-series truck are constant when compared with each other, and the axle weights of each series are all related by 1.333 to each other.
 With the number of axles and the axle spacing the same, increasing or decreasing each axle's weight by a scalar will change the moment produced by those vehicles by the same scalar.